NikolayRag/typeTodo/README.rst

 ---------------------------------

 6.1.
-       As TODO is created or edited, any changes are saved to db in background, even if current source file is not saved.
+       As TODO is created or edited, any changes are saved to dbase in background, even if current source file is not saved.
 If Sublime is closed afterall without save, doplet mismatch between source and dbase can occur.
-Issue will be removed when Consistency Checking will be implemented.

 6.2.
        If more than ONE cursor present, saving to database is suppressed.